-7. See Prob.
+8. See Prob.
 Code §§ 60, 6520-6528; Recommendation Relating to Probate Homestead, 15 Cal.
 L. Revision Comm'n Reports 401 (1980).

-9. A detailed definition of "dwelling" is set out in Section 704.710.
+10. A detailed definition of "dwelling" is set out in Section 704.710.

-10. Sections 704.740-704.750.
+11. Sections 704.740-704.750.

-13. Section 704.780(a).
+14. Section 704.780(a).
+This delay affords an opportunity for the debtor to redeem from the lien.

-Ultimately, the homestead cannot be sold unless the bid exceeds the amount of the applicable homestead exemption plus the amount necessary to satisfy all liens and encumbrances on the property, and the price must be 90 percent of the appraised value, unless the court orders otherwise.
-Proceeds of a sale are distributed first to pay off "all liens and encumbrances," second to the debtor in the amount of the exemption, third to the levying officer for costs, and finally to the judgment creditor to satisfy the judgment.
-16
+pay off "all liens and encumbrances," second to the debtor in the amount of the exemption, third to the levying officer for costs, and finally to the judgment creditor to apply to the judgment.17

 This procedure is highly protective of debtors' homesteads.
-There are multiple notices, including personal service, built-in delays and a second chance proceeding, significant procedural burdens, appraisals with presumptive minimum bids, burden shifting.
+There are multiple notices, including personal service, built-in delays and a second chance proceeding, significant procedural burdens, appraisals with presumptive minimum bids, and burden shifting.
 In light of these protections, there is no need for a separate homestead declaration procedure.